Bhala1987/serenity-gui-ki/README.md

 5. Cookies
 6. Cache

+#### LOGOUT:

+1. Successful logout

+#### RESET/FORGOTTEN PASSWORD:

+1. Reset Password try only as it's a production website
+2. Negative cases by entering the invalid inputs onto the email address field

-#### HOW TO RUN THE TESTS?
+##### HOW TO RUN THE TESTS?

-Example: mvn clean verify -Dwebdriver.driver=chrome -Dheadless.mode=false -DrerunFailingTestsCount=2
+Example:  mvn clean verify -Dwebdriver.driver=chrome -Dheadless.mode=false -Dfailsafe.rerunFailingTestsCount=2
+-Dcucumber.filter.tags=@logout

 1. webdriver.driver can be of chrome, firefox, edge, safari
 2. headless.mode should be boolean either true or false to run the tests virtually/headless or not
-3. rerunFailingTestsCount is of integer & should be greater than zero to rerun the failed tests
+3. failsafe.rerunFailingTestsCount is of integer & should be greater than zero to rerun the failed tests
+4. tablet.emulator can be of 'ipadair','surfacepro7','nesthubmax'
+     ```mvn clean verify -Dtablet.emulator=ipadair -Dfailsafe.rerunFailingTestsCount=2
+5. mobile.emulator can be of 'iphonese','iphone12pro','samsunggalaxys20ultra'
+     ```mvn clean verify -Dmobile.emulator=samsunggalaxys20ultra -Dfailsafe.rerunFailingTestsCount=1 -Dcucumber.filter.tags=@login
+6. cucumber.filter.tags is to filter out the tags and only those scenarios having tags

 #### Notes: